folletto/WPdo/README.md

 Starting from scratch in contributing to Make WordPress is challenging, expecially for non-developers.
 This tool, while still a command line tool, is meant to simplify how people can interact with the technical side of things, from setup to patches.

+If you just need support for patches and you're comfortable with Grunt, you might want to check [grunt-patch-wordpress](https://www.npmjs.com/package/grunt-patch-wordpress).

 WHAT DOES IT DO
 ---------------